Oni-giri/Launchpad-contracts/README.md

 [x] Clean a bit the code

-- Add the liquidity unlock (should be quite easy) and tests
+[x] Add the liquidity unlock (should be quite easy) and tests

-- Add the capacity to see all sales from an user, while allowing to update contracts
+[?]
+Add the capacity to see all sales from an user, while allowing to update contracts